msikma/SoundCloud-Downloader/README.md

-# Scdownloader
+# SoundcloudDownloader

-Scdownloader is a tool used to download songs from SoundCloud to your computer as MP3.
+SoundcloudDownloader is a tool used to download songs from SoundCloud to your computer as MP3.

 ## Installation

-    $ gem install scdownloader
+    $ gem install soundcloud_downloader

 ## Usage

 Stand alone:

-    $ scdownloader URL
+    $ soundcloud_downloader URL

 In your own Ruby applications:

-    require 'scdownloader'
+    require 'soundcloud_downloader'

     song = Song.new("https://soundcloud.com/example/example-song-name")
     song.id # => 123456